 Quintessentially English, Whitby has absolutely everything you would want from a Northern seaside town: quality beaches, fish and chips, and ice creams aplenty.
 But dig a little deeper, and Whitby holds many secrets down its quaint cobbled streets, bursting with history, mystery, culture, and an abundance of places to explore.

 2022 is a big year for Whitby, as it celebrates the 125th anniversary of the publication of Dracula, a novel that’s synonymous with the North Yorkshire town.
 There will be plenty of events to celebrate, culminating in the popular lighting up of the abbey for 11 nights, ending on 31 October.

-Things to See and Do in Whitby
+Attractions and Activities in Whitby

 1. Whitby Abbey